MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

     retriever = VectorStoreRetriever(vectorstore=vector_store)
      ```

-1. In a new cell, run the following code to create a QA system using the retriever and the `gpt-35-turbo-16k` model.
-Replace `your_openai_endpoint` and `your_openai_api_key` with your OpenAI endpoint and API key.
+1. In a new cell, run the following code to create a QA system using the retriever and the `gpt-35-turbo-16k` model:

      ```python
     from langchain_openai import AzureChatOpenAI